Community Risk Reduction

 The following license information, by trade, is required in order to obtain a permit in the City of Harrison:

-The Risk Reduction Division conducts Certificate of Occupancy inspections for new businesses.
+The Community Risk Reduction Division conducts Certificate of Occupancy inspections for new businesses.
 The Division should be contacted prior to opening to schedule a date and time for the inspection.
 Any new business, change of location or change of ownership shall require an occupancy inspection.

 Interested in starting a business?
 Visit the following site for information to help you achieve your dream: http://www.dreamitdoitarkansas.com/